ordo-one/equatable/README.md

 ## Hashable conformance

-If tye type is marked as conforming to `Hashable`  the compiler synthensized `Hashable` implementation will not be correct.
+If the type is marked as conforming to `Hashable`  the compiler synthesized `Hashable` implementation will not be correct.
 That's why the `@Equatable` macro will also generate a `Hashable` implementation for the type that is aligned with the `Equatable` implementation.

 ```swift
 import Equatable